effieguenther/grandmas-kitchen/README.md

 - receives  isOpen, setIsOpen, commentText, commentId, and recipeId from Comment.js
 - lets the user edit a comment they posted
-    - invalidates the comment query for the recipe so the comments are refreshed from the server DisplayNameModal
+    - invalidates the comment query for the recipe so the comments are refreshed from the server
-- in design

 ### TO DO

-frontend
-- add prompts to login when clicking the favorite/comment buttons
-- add a 'my favorites' option to the user menu

 backend
 - add email notifications when someone comments on a recipe